This feature is available on the following TaskRay Product Editions:

 Manage and Complete Tasks

-When managing assigned tasks, it is important to keep their statuses aligned with the current progress of work.
-Kanban View allows users to move assigned tasks across different status lists to track their progress.
-When the work reaches completion, tasks should be moved to the column representing the final stage (e.g. Finished).
+In the Columns layout, you can move tasks across different columns to update their statuses as you work through them.
+When the work reaches completion, tasks can be moved to the column representing the final stage (e.g. Finished).

 Create Tasks

 There could be times when you might need to create new tasks on projects, such as to account for an ad-hoc activity or other relevant work.
-In Kanban View, tasks can be added using the Quick Add option (Plus icon) found above the leftmost column.
-When creating a new task, you have the option of either adding it directly to a task group (if the project incorporates task groups) or creating it as ungrouped.Â
+When creating a new task in Kanban View, you have the option to either add it directly to a grouping or create it as ungrouped.

-Navigate to the project that you would like to add the new task to.
-This is done via the left sidebar using filters.Â
+- Navigate to the project that you would like to add the new task to.
+This is done via the left sidebar using filters.

 -